BenIlies/NoPASARAN/modules/ipsec_tunnels/README.md

     This command creates a CSR file (endpoint1.csr) using the private key generated in the previous step.

-    Enter the required information when prompted, including the Common Name (CN) and other details related to the IPSec endpoint.
+    Enter the required information when prompted, including the Common Name (CN) and other details related to the TLS endpoint.

 3. Submit the CSR (endpoint1.csr) to the root CA for signing: